jakebalek25/jakebalek25.github.io/_portfolio/smt_data_challenge.md

 Interestingly, the models generally performed better for predicting pitch attributes when the hitter is right-handed.
 This could be because the shortstop aligns on the same side of the field as the batter in this instance, providing a more straightforward angle for detecting and interpreting the shortstop's pre-pitch movements.
 This alignment likely facilitates better visibility and a more direct correlation between the shortstop's movements and the pitch attributes, enhancing the model's predictive power.

+## 5. Shiny App
+The Shiny App's user interface allows interaction with player tracking data, as shown in Figures 2.2 and 2.3.
+Users can explore pre-pitch movements for each shortstop at the 4A level, filtered by game, play, and pitch attribute.
+A second tab provides heatmaps for analyzing player positioning during pre-pitch movements.
+The figures highlight individual player movement patterns and trends associated with each pitch attribute.
+Vertical Break was excluded due to poor model performance in identifying trends related to pre-pitch movements.

+## 6. Conclusion
+Currently, there is a lack of research focused on how fielder pre-pitch movements might signal pitch types to batters.
+This gap presents a significant opportunity for MLB teams to conduct more in-depth studies with proper data including batter handedness.
+By analyzing specific pitchers and their pitch repertoires, teams could uncover valuable insights into how these pre-pitch cues might be used to predict pitch types and gain a competitive edge.

+The models show that pre-pitch movements of the shortstop position offer subtle yet significant cues about upcoming pitch attributes.
+While the correlations may be small, they are enough to provide hitters with a potential advantage in anticipating pitch types and locations.
+These insights highlight the importance of even the most nuanced aspects of fielding positions and their impact on the game.

+## Acknowledgements
+I would especially like to thank Dr. Meredith Wills for the outstanding support and critique throughout the entire length of this project.

+## References
+API, S. (2022, July 4).
+Understanding rapsodo pitching data: Break profile (fastball).
+Rapsodo. https://rapsodo.com/blogs/baseball/understanding-rapsodo-pitching-data-break-profilefastball

+Cooper, J. J. (2023, November 8).
+The measure of a fastball has changed over the years.
+College Baseball, MLB Draft, Prospects - Baseball America. https://www.baseballamerica.com/stories/the-measure-of-a-fastball-has-changed-overthe- years/

+The importance of Pre-Pitch Movement.
+GRB Academy.
+(2020, January 29). https://grbacademy.com/2020/01/29/the-importance-of-pre-pitchmovement/#:~: text=It%20allows%20players%20to%20be,but%20an%20important%20o ne%20nonetheless.

+K, C. (n.d.).
+Dustin Pedroia Ready Position.
+Colonial Baseball Instruction.
+Retrieved August 10, 2024, from https://colonialbaseballinstruction.com/3121/coaching-baseball-pre-pitchroutine-defense.